tighten/tlint/readme.md

 composer global update tightenco/tlint
 ```

+### Upgrading from 6.x to 7.x

+TLint focuses on linting and formatting issues other tools are not able to catch.
+The `7.x` release removes a lot of lints and formatters already covered by the other tools in [Duster](https://github.com/tighten/duster).
+If you need to add these back you can grab them from an earlier version of TLint and follow the [Custom Configuration](#custom-configuration--presets) documentation.

 ## What Is It?

 This is an opinionated code linter (with growing support for auto-formatting!) for Tighten flavored code conventions for Laravel and PHP.